reservoirpy/reservoirpy/docs/source/user_guide/node.rst

     :width: 400px
     :alt: A node can apply its function on some timeseries while updating its state at every time step.

-    A :py:class:`Node` can apply its function on some timeseries while updating its state at every time step.
+    A :py:class:`~.Node` can apply its function on some timeseries while updating its state at every time step.

-To apply a :py:class:`Node` on a timeseries, you can use the :py:meth:`Node.run` method:
+To apply a :py:class:`~.Node` on a timeseries, you can use the :py:meth:`~.Node.run` method:

 .. code-block::